orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 #### Summary:

 Rocket Pool will remove the minimum RPL Bond requirement to allow Eth Only Node Operators.
 The Node Operators who desire less RPL speculation can still join, they just give up some of their commission to those who do stake RPL (this is how RPL captures value).
-All Node Operators can earn a base commission, and Node Operators who also stake RPL can earn a bonus commission.
+All Node Operators earn a base commission, and Node Operators who also stake RPL can earn a bonus commission.
 Some remaining commission will also be deposited to a "Commission Pot" to be distributed to all RPL Stakers (including pure RPL Stakers who do not run a node).

 A simple example would be keep the total rETH Commission Fee at 14%, give 6% as Base Commission to all Node Operators, give up to 7% as Bonus Commission to Node Operators who stake RPL, and guarantee 1% to the Commission Pot to distribute to all RPL Stakers.